How Small Businesses can Capitalize on Black Friday

 - Connect with the locals.
 In recognition of the economic challenges faced by small businesses in 2020, local chambers of commerce have gone to great lengths to encourage residents to shop local as economies have slowly reopened.
 Residents have responded to such efforts, and small businesses can do their part by making concerted efforts to connect with locals in advance of Black Friday.
 Advertise Black Friday sales in local newspapers and join your local chamber of commerce in encouraging shop local efforts on Black Friday.

--Optimize your mobile site.
-Lines are the norm on a typical Black Friday, but they might be even longer this year as small businesses minimize the number of people they allow in their store at one time.
-By optimizing their mobile sites in advance of Black Friday, small-business owners can ensure shoppers waiting online have access to what is inside the store even before they enter.
-That can make it easier to wait online and ease customers’ concerns about spending too much time inside the store.
+- Optimize your mobile site.
+Lines are the norm on a typical Black Friday, but they might be even longer this year as small businesses minimize the number of people, they allow in their store at one time.
+By optimizing their mobile sites in advance of Black Friday, small business owners can ensure shoppers waiting online have access to what’s inside the store even before they enter.
+That can make it easier to wait on line and ease customers’ concerns about spending too much time inside the store.

 Small businesses may be struggling in 2020.
-But Black Friday is a golden opportunity for small businesses to recoup some of the revenue they have lost in a challenging year.
+But Black Friday is a golden opportunity for small businesses to recoup some of the revenue they’ve lost in a challenging year.